-- 1. Proposals for new Static Caravan and Chalet Sites will be permitted where: - a) they are within or directly related to a defined settlement (Policy SP3), or, they are located or demonstrate a spatial and functional relationship with a relevant existing tourism facility or attraction;
+- a.
+Proposals for new Static Caravan and Chalet Sites will be permitted where: - 1. they are within or directly related to a defined settlement (Policy SP3), or, they are located or demonstrate a spatial and functional relationship with a relevant existing tourism facility or attraction; - 2. they are of high quality in terms of design, layout and appearance, and will not have an unacceptable adverse effect upon the surrounding landscape and/or townscape; - 3. they will not lead to a significant and unacceptable intensification in the provision of sites in the locality;

-- b) they are of high quality in terms of design, layout and appearance, and will not have an unacceptable adverse effect upon the surrounding landscape and/or townscape; - c) they will not lead to a significant and unacceptable intensification in the provision of sites in the locality; - 2.
-Proposals for the enhancement and extension of existing sites will be permitted where: - e) it will increase the vitality, sustainability and environmental quality of the site; - f) it will not result in an unacceptable increase in the density of units and/or the overall scale of the site. - g) it will not have an unacceptable harm on the surrounding landscape, seascape and / or townscape; - h) it provides (where appropriate) for the significant improvement of the overall quality, appearance and setting of the site. - 11.254 This policy recognises that appropriate high-quality proposals should be supported.
-This recognises the need to provide a diverse accommodation offer in terms of providing a range and choice of places to stay within the County. - 11.255 The Council will consider the application of conditions including restricting the use to holiday accommodation only and / or to limit the operational period of the site. - 11.256 Where appropriate, the Council will require site operators to maintain an up-to-date register of the names of all owner/occupiers of static units and their main home address in order to ensure that the holiday units do not become the owner/occupier's main place of residence. - 11.257 The underpinning design principle for static visitor accommodation should be high quality notably in terms of layout and appearance.
+b.
+Proposals for the enhancement and extension of existing sites will be permitted where:

+4. it will increase the vitality, sustainability and environmental quality of the site;

+5. it will not result in an unacceptable increase in the density of units and/or the overall scale of the site.

+6. it will not have an unacceptable harm on the surrounding landscape, seascape and / or townscape;

+7. it provides (where appropriate) for the significant improvement of the overall quality, appearance and setting of the site.

+11.256 This policy recognises that appropriate high-quality proposals should be supported.
+This recognises the need to provide a diverse accommodation offer in terms of providing a range and choice of places to stay within the County.

+11.257 The Council will consider the application of conditions - including restricting the use to holiday accommodation only and / or to limit the operational period of the site.

+11.258 Where appropriate, the Council will require site operators to maintain an up-to-date register of the names of all owner/occupiers of static units and their main home address in order to ensure that the holiday units do not become the owner/occupier's main place of residence.

+11.259 The underpinning design principle for static visitor accommodation should be high quality - notably in terms of layout and appearance.
 Proposals should be sited in unobtrusive locations which are suitably screened by existing landscape features and/or where the units can be readily assimilated into the landscape in a way which does not significantly harm the visual quality of the landscape, seascape or townscape.
 Due regard should be given to LDP policies SP12: Placemaking and Sustainable Places and PSD1:Enabling Design.

-11.258 The demonstration of a spatial and functional relationship with a relevant existing tourism facility or attraction should be proportionate to the size and nature of the proposal.
+11.260 The demonstration of a spatial and functional relationship with a relevant existing tourism facility or attraction should be proportionate to the size and nature of the proposal.
 It is considered that proposals for static holiday accommodation that are of a sporadic and unrelated nature are highly unlikely to be able to demonstrate the required relationship.

-11.259 Many existing static units are located in visually sensitive areas, particularly along Carmarthenshire's coastline.
+11.261 Many existing static units are located in visually sensitive areas, particularly along Carmarthenshire's coastline.
 The policy seeks to promote improvements and upgrade the standard of visitor accommodation on existing sites, and to reduce the impact of these sites on the landscape / seascape.
 Such proposals should satisfy the policies and provisions of the Plan as a whole.

-11.260 The policy seeks to reflect the Well-being of Future Generations Act 2015 in that it recognises the risks posed by flood risk and /or erosion emerging from coastal change.
+11.262 The policy seeks to reflect the Well-being of Future Generations Act 2015 in that it recognises the risks posed by flood risk and /or erosion emerging from coastal change.
 To this end, reference should be made to LDP policy NE7: Coastal Change Management Area in terms of the potential relocation of a static caravan(s), chalet(s) or permanent other visitor accommodation unit(s).